 REAL SALT LAKE WEEKLY UPDATE

-SANDY, Utah (Tuesday, November 28, 2017) – The Real Salt Lake pyramid remains busy during the Claret-and-Cobalt offseason in preparation for 2018, as RSL and Real Monarchs SLC released its updated rosters while the NWSL side named its first-ever head coach.
-The Real Salt Lake Academy sides will take this week to prepare for the Winter Showcase in Florida this coming weekend as they look to continue its blistering start to the U.S. Soccer Development Academy season.
+SANDY, Utah (Tuesday, December 5, 2017) – The Real Salt Lake pyramid remains busy during the Claret-and-Cobalt offseason in preparation for 2018, as RSL and Real Monarchs SLC released its updated rosters while the club announced Utah Royals FC and Laura Harvey as the club’s new Women’s Professional Soccer League team name and head coach.
+The Real Salt Lake Academy teams spent the weekend in Florida, playing three matches each as part of the Winter Showcase in their U.S. Soccer Development Academy seasons.
 The Zions Bank Real Academy in Herriman is entering the final stages of construction with turf currently being laid inside the indoor facility.
-Once completed, the indoor facility is scheduled to host its first matches on Dec.
-9 when the Real Salt Lake Academy faces Strikers FC.

 Real Salt Lake